eminentli/unsupervised_machine_learn_practice/README.md

 The file contains data for 2240 customers across 29 attributes. it includes customer demographic information (year_birty, education, etc.), the customer's transaction with the grocery firm (purchase on different product, purchase through different channel, etc), and the customer response to the campaigns from the grocry firm.

+## Jupyter Notebook
+The detail steps of the unsupervised machine learning practice can be found in the Jupyter Notebook file in the folder:
+*customer-segmentation-clustering.ipynb